serenity-is/docs/howto/how_to_enable_script_bundling.md

 ```

-> Please note that *Minimize* property only works when *Enabled* is true, thus bundling is enabled.
+> Please note that *Minimize* property only works when *Enabled* is true, thus when bundling is enabled.

 UglifyJS library is used for minification.
 This will be applied before bundling / gzipping so our bundles will become about %40 smaller, but will be much harder to read, so enable this only in production.